guinslym/aso_up_and_running/Ruby/ruby_on_rails.md

 # Steps

 1. Login to ssh
-	*	I'm using Unix or a Unix-like computer
 	*	`ssh your_user_name@your_website_ip` like `ssh jonhdoe@12.345.67.890`
 	* type `pwd` and make sure that you are on `home/your_user_name`
 2. Setup the LANG environment variable so there's proper UTF-8 support: